Professor Susan Danby

 - Institution Profile

 Susan’s research career has been driven by this same vision and cross-disciplinary approach.
 Her research explores the everyday social and interactional practices of children, investigating their complex and competent work as they build their social worlds.
 Susan was an ARC Future Fellow (2012-2017) and has led three ARC Discovery Projects.
 She was a member of the ARC College of Experts (2016-2017) and the Early Childhood Australia Digital Policy Group.
-In 2019, she was awarded an Honorary Doctorate by Uppsala University (Sweden) for her international contribution to child studies, and studies of children and digital technologies.
+Susan was awarded an Honorary Doctorate by Uppsala University in Sweden (2019) and was named a 2021 Fellow of the Academy of the Social Sciences in Australia in recognition of her outstanding scholary contributions to the fields of early childhood and digital technologies.

 Earliest digital memory